 - EC are pills that women can take to prevent a pregnancy from happening

 - ESTPH stocks a brand of EC called Plan B

-- Plan B is two pills that contain a synthetic hormone called Levonorgestrel
+- Plan B is a pill made up of a synthetic hormone called Levonorgestrel

 - Plan B is not an abortion pill